Auditions and Employment

 Auditions

-Applications for orchestra positions are now closed.
-If you applied by the April 19 deadline you can expect a response by April 22.
-If you are interested in joining our sub list, please email Stuart McLemore, Operations Manager, at operations@fayettevillesymphony.org.
+If you are interested in joining our sub list, please email (no calls, please) Stuart McLemore, Operations Manager, at operations@fayettevillesymphony.org.

 Pay Transparency: Our base pay is $90/service.
 Principal positions receive an additional $14/service.
 Musicians traveling over 60 miles receive a travel stipend of $10/service.
 The Fayetteville Symphony Orchestra offers double occupancy hotel rooms to musicians traveling over 75 miles for consecutive services.